NGSchoolEU/website/content/ngsymposium2022/_index.md

 <div>
 <h2 id='fees'>Conference fees</h2>

-Registration fee covers **registration package, coffee breaks (both days) and lunch on 24.09**.
+Registration fee covers registration package, coffee breaks (both days) and lunch on 24.09.
 Registration fee also contributes to the cost of conference venue rental, and accommodation, board & travel costs of invited speakers.
 Our events are non-profit and all organizers are volunteering their time.
 We apply for funding that allows us to subsidize the cost of the events and with current funding schemes we are unable to offer remuneration to invited speakers.

 <hr>
 <table class="table table-bordered table-striped" style="width:80%">